If you have ever asked, “Am I forcing myself to like someone?” Then it means you have noticed some signs over time.

 13. You wish the relationship ends

 “Can you make yourself love someone?”
 Of course, you can.
-But if your effort isn’t yielding any positive result, you might be trying to force a relationship.
+But if your effort isn’t yielding any positive results, you might be trying to force a relationship.

 If you are in a happy relationship, you will never think of the ending of the relationship.
 And that’s why some failed relationships are more painful than others – the couple never envisioned a breakup.